 Honeymooners can book the Romance Package to enjoy an overnight stay in a luxurious guest room, a chilled bottle of Domaine Carneros by Tattinger, chocolate-covered strawberries and a $150 daily hotel credit, which can be used at any of the property’s food and beverage outlets or Spa at St Julien, which offers indulgent couples’ treatments.

 For a unique experience close to the outdoors, take a look at the many cabins and lodges available.
 These are not all the typical cabins you may be used to.
 Many contain upscale amenities like hot tubs, showers and full kitchens.

 Located west of Colorado Springs in the small town of Cascade, the Rocky Mountain Lodge provides for a perfect getaway for anyone wanting to enjoy the outdoors.

-The area is surrounded by amazing sites like Pikes Peak, Garden of the Gods and the Monitou Cliff Dwellings.
-There are plenty of activities to enjoy including all the hiking you can handle, horseback riding, rafting, hot air ballooning, fishing and more.
+The area is surrounded by amazing sites like Pikes Peak, Garden of the Gods, and the Manitou Cliff Dwellings.
+There are plenty of activities to enjoy including all the hiking and biking trails you can handle, horseback riding, rafting, hot air ballooning, fishing, and more.
 The Rocky Mountain Lodge offers romance packages perfect for a honeymoon.
-Enjoy a bouquet of roses, sparkling cider, truffles or chocolate covered strawberries, cheese and fruit bar and souvenir champagne flutes to set the tone of you visit on arrival.
+Enjoy a bouquet of roses, sparkling cider, truffles or chocolate-covered strawberries, cheese and fruit bar, and souvenir champagne flutes to set the tone of your visit on arrival.
 Add on couples massages for an ultimate romance package.